Retainage: Impact

-UK History
+Development in the UK

-The practice of retentions has its origins in the British Railway Mania of the 1840s.
-This period saw a rapid increase in the number of contractors, often with little experience of the industry.
+Railway construction in the 1840's saw a rapid increase in the number of contractors, often with little experience of the industry.
 There was a rise in the number of insolvencies and a drop in workmanship standards.
 Railway companies therefore began withholding a minimum of 20% of payments to contractors as a security against incomplete and defective works.
 This practice had spread across the industry by the mid-19th century.

 The 1994 Latham Report recommended that legislation be introduced to protect retention monies held by a party, which would prevent it being lost during a liquidation.
 Despite all of Latham's other payment recommendations being incorporated into the Construction Act 1998 this one was omitted.
 The practice was reformed somewhat by the Construction Act 2011.
 This made it illegal for the release of retention under one contract to be linked to that of a second.
 This ended the practice whereby contractors would refuse to release retention to sub-contractors until they had been paid it themselves by the client, over which the sub-contractor had no influence.

 The 2018 collapse of contractor Carillion had a dramatic effect on the industry.
 Many of its sub-contractors lost large sums of money as £250 million in unpaid retention was lost when the business went into liquidation.